How to save money when traveling Europe?

 Above are some good tips to help save money for your trip to Europe.
 Hopefully, you’ll have useful travel experiences and a reasonable budget plan for your upcoming trip.

-By carefully planning your trip and travel expenses, you can easily manage your budget and spend more rationally.
+By planning your trip and travel expenses carefully, you can easily manage your budget and spend more rationally.